kiwiirc/kiwiirc-wiki/Configuration.md

-Config is a JSON object loaded before Kiwi IRC starts.
+The client configuration is a JSON object loaded before Kiwi IRC starts.
 If a config cannot be found or an error loading it occurs, an error message will be displayed on the page and the client will not start.

 ## Loading the config file